mvolkmann/blog/src/lua.md

 ## C Integration

-Lua can be used as a configuration language.
+A common reason to integrate Lua with C is to use Lua as a configuration language.
-It has many advantages over other configuration options such as JSON and Python.
+This has many advantages over other configuration options such as JSON and Python.

-TODO: Describe the advantages.
+- clean, minimal syntax
+- can include comments
+- can be dynamic, using data such as environment variables
+- can write simple code to compute values

 It is common in Lua configuration files to expose values as global variables.
 This is likely the reason that variables are global by default.